Catenaccio: Other examples

-However, Catenaccio in its purer form has also had its share of success stories in recent years.
+Catenaccio in its purer form has had its share of success stories in recent years.
 German coach Otto Rehhagel used a similarly defensive approach for his Greece side in UEFA Euro 2004, with the team defending deeply behind the ball, and putting pressure on their opponents, while Traianos Dellas operated as a sweeper behind the back-line.
 Under Rehhagel, Greece surprisingly went on to win the tournament, despite Greece being considered as underdogs prior to the competition.
-Despite strong emphasis on defence, only one Greek game went into extra time, which the Greeks won with a silver goal by Traianos Dellas.

-Trapattoni himself also successfully employed aspects of the system in securing a Portuguese Liga title with Benfica in 2005 – the club's first in 11 years – and had also successfully used elements of the strategy in his gioco all'Italiana or zona mista tactical system with several Italian clubs throughout his career, which blended aspects of zonal marking from Dutch total football with aspects of man-marking found in Italian catenaccio.
+Despite strong emphasis on defence, only one Greek game went into extra time, which the Greeks won with a Golden goal by Traianos Dellas.
+Trapattoni himself also successfully employed aspects of the system in securing a Portuguese Liga title with Benfica in 2005 – the club's first in 11 years – and had also successfully used elements of the strategy in his gioco all'italiana or zona mista tactical system with several Italian clubs throughout his career, which blended aspects of zonal marking from Dutch total football with aspects of man-marking found in Italian catenaccio.

 In contrast to previous editions of the tournament, during the 2018 FIFA World Cup, several teams found success against opponents who dominated possession by adopting a more defensive style and instead maintaining a deep, disciplined, and narrow defensive line, while also looking to score on counter-attacks.
+In addition to recent success with intricate passing and quick counter attacks, Croatia has found success with what is termed in the media as "the bunker" (bunkerica in Croatian) style tactical approach.
+This approach is characterized by nearly every player behind the ball, killing the game through tactical fouling, time-wasting and playing for the result the team needs as opposed to a victory.
+This approach is only typically employed against very successful teams and often in away matches.

 Legacy

-Although pure catenaccio is no longer as commonplace in Italian football, the stereotypical association of ruthless defensive tactics with the Serie A and the Italy national team continues to be perpetuated by foreign media, particularly with the predominantly Italian defences of A.C.
-Milan of the 1990s and Juventus from the 2010s onwards being in the spotlight.
+Although pure catenaccio is no longer as commonplace in Italian football, the stereotypical association of ruthless defensive tactics with the Serie A and the Italy national team continues to be perpetuated by foreign media, particularly with the predominantly Italian defences of AC Milan of the 1990s and Juventus from the 2010s onwards being in the spotlight.
 Rob Bagchi wrote in British newspaper The Guardian: "Italy has also produced defenders with a surplus of ability, composure and intelligence.
 For every Gentile there was an Alessandro Nesta."
-Critics and foreign footballers who have played in the Serie A have described Italian defenders as being "masters of the dark arts" motivated by a Machiavellian philosophy of winning a game at all costs by cunning and calculating methods.
-Historian John Foot summed up the mentality: "...the tactics are a combination of subtlety and brutality. [...]
-The 'tactical foul' is a way of life for Italian defenders".
+Critics and foreign footballers who have played in the Serie A have described Italian defenders as being "masters of the dark arts", motivated by a Machiavellian philosophy of winning a game at all costs by cunning and calculating methods.
+Historian John Foot summed up the mentality as "the tactics are a combination of subtlety and brutality. ...
+The 'tactical foul' is a way of life for Italian defenders."